pchi17/buckofive/README.md

 An app designed to make voting easy and fun

-# How to run buckofive from your local machine #
+# Run buckofive from your local machine #

 ## Install

 * Fork this repository
 * Clone this repository into desired directory, i.e. `desktop/buckofive`

-  change into project root directory `cd desktop/buckofive`
+* change into project root directory `cd desktop/buckofive`

 	run `bundle install [--without production]`